Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Soul Catcher
       - Light
       - 100☼
       - A special crystal embedded into an enchanted frame, this dubious device is charged by extracting Anima from dead creatures, storing it to be called upon later.
-An empty soul catcher can be filled by waving it over a fresh corpse.
+An empty soul catcher can be filled by waving it over a fresh, formerly living corpse.
 It contains 1 Anima when filled, which may be drawn out as a focus action.
     * - Oil Snail
       - Light
       - 50☼